littlepetal/MTRX2700-Major-Project/README.md

 #### Usability
 - First the functions are initialised so that the messages are being sent across from the modules
 - message is being typed across the board -> output message should be received
-- measurements should be displayed on a terminal
+- measurements are also displayed onto a terminal
--

 #### Functionality